MaximeNdutiye/ORION/README.md

 or manually setup credentials yourself using `aws configure` inside the container

 ### Running the container
-Run and mount the needed dirrectories into the container
+Run the container with the required directories using the following command

 `make runcontainer`